janekb04/glfwpp/README.md

 # glfwpp
-A thin modern C++17 wrapper for GLFW 3.3.
+A thin modern C++17 header only wrapper for GLFW 3.3.
 To use, simply include `glfwpp.h`.
 The functionality is split between files, as follows:
 * `error.h` - things related to error handling (exception types etc.).
 All GLFW errors are detected by the library and thrown as exceptions.
 The exception type matches [the respective GLFW error code](https://www.glfw.org/docs/latest/group__errors.html).
 * `glfwpp.h` - main header with, includes all other headers.
 Contains: